Detection and Estimation of Local Signals: Discussion.

-Our test for at least one change detects a slope increase in 1991.
-See Figure 5, where the broad peak of the plot of $Z_t$ suggests there may be more than one change-point.
-The estimated autocorrelation based on all the data is 0.34, and with this estimate Seq detects slope increases in 1938 and 1999.
-With the same estimate of $\rho$ MS detects only the change in 1999.
-However, in the first 100 observations the estimated autocorrelation is only 0.14.
-With an autocorrelation of 0.25 for MS, slope changes are detected in 1935 and 2000.
-A linear model incorporating these two changes yields an $R^2$ greater than 0.99 and an estimate for $\rho$ of 0.06.
-With $\rho = 0.34$ the test (\ref{2locusstatist}) to detect two changes at a time indicates in addition to slope increases in 1932 and 1991 a decrease in 1915.
-With these three changes a linear analysis gives approximately the same $R^2$ and $\rho$ as the model with only two changes.
+\centerline{\bf Appendix B: Other Examples.} This appendix contains a number of miscellaneous examples.
+We begin with several related to climate change.

+{\sl Example 5.
+Extreme Heat.} Again we use the NOAA website, where extreme heat is defined by the area of the country where the temperature is above the 90th percentile.
+Data are for 1518 months beginning in 1895.
+Using Seq with $\rho = 0.1$, we detected a slope decrease in about 1928 and a larger increase in 1974.
+A linear analysis gives estimated values of $R^2 \approx 0.44$ and $\rho \approx 0.11.$ We used annual averages and with (\ref{2locusstatist}) also detected two changes, in the years 1934 and 1974.
+For the annualized data, a linear analysis prefers the changes suggested by (\ref{2locusstatist}).

+To provide a rough description of a two-dimensional confidence region for these data, we can first fix the first change-point at 1934, and then a $90\%$ region would extend from 1964 to 1990.
+If we set the upper change-point at 1975, the $90\%$ region would extend from 1911 to 1965.
+The longer interval around the lower change-point reflects the fact that the size of the slope change at 1934 is only about 4/5 as large as the size of the slope change at 1975.
+See Figure 5.

-{\sl Example 10: Northern Hemisphere Ocean Temperature Anomalies.} An interesting example is provided by time series of ocean temperature.
+{\sl Example 6: Ocean Temperature Anomalies.} An interesting example is provided by time series of ocean temperature anomalies.
 Both NOAA and the Hadley Center provide relevant data.
-The northern hemisphere temperatures appear to be an interesting illustration of our methods since a plot of the data suggests the possibility of multiple changes during the 20th century.
-We first consider the NOAA monthly anomalies, with m = 1665.
+We consider here global annual anomalies from the Hadley Center, with 171 observations from 1850 and 2020.
+Since a measure of uncertainty is provided and early values appear to be less accurate than recent values, we use a weighted analysis.